pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`procedural_caves_bsp`

-This Python code demonstrates procedural cave generation using Binary Space Partitioning (BSP).
-The BSP technique involves recursively dividing a space into smaller sections until a stopping condition is met.
-In this specific example, the code generates a dungeon map by splitting the space randomly based on a specified threshold, carving out rooms within the sections, and connecting them with corridors.
-The BSP algorithm is utilized to create a maze-like structure with interconnected rooms, demonstrating a method to generate complex layouts dynamically.
-It leverages concepts of randomization, recursion, and spatial partitioning to construct unique cave systems within a game environment using the Arcade library.
+This example demonstrates the procedural generation of random cave systems using Binary Space Partitioning (BSP) combined with the Arcade library.
+The program generates dungeons using a grid-based algorithm that repeatedly splits the space into regions and carves rooms and corridors between them.
+The resulting cave systems are then visualized using the Arcade library, rendering walls and the player character as sprites within the environment.
+The player can navigate the caves using keyboard controls as the camera adjusts its viewport to follow the player.
+This showcases one method for creating procedural dungeons in a grid-based game while maintaining performance and practicality.

 procedural_caves_cellular.py
 ----------------------------